List of Japanese supercentenarians: Fusa Tatsumi

 Fusa Tatsumi was born in Yao, Osaka Prefecture, Empire of Japan on 25 April 1907.
 Tatsumi moved into the Hakuto nursing home in Kashiwara, Osaka Prefecture, Japan in 2013.
 When she came to the nursing home she was in relatively good health, and was able to do gymnastics from her wheelchair.
-At the age of 110, she was still able to do her own makeup.
-She is now bedridden and rarely speaks.
-After the death of Lucile Randon of France on 17 January 2023, Tatsumi became the second oldest living person in the world behind Maria Branyas of Spain.
+Aged 110, she was still able to do her own makeup.
+She was bedridden and rarely spoke in her later years.
+Tatsumi died of respiratory failure on 12 December 2023, aged 116 years and 231 days.